Skip to main content

 3 mentions Positive Neutral Negative

-• “Hoping the developers add more variety down the line, because the foundation here is solid and deserves much more replay value.”
+• “Hoping the developers add more variety down the line, because the foundation here is solid and deserves way more replay value.”

-• “For a timeless classic, they get old a bit too fast, which hurts replayability; I frankly don't see myself grinding long enough to unlock all the gallery pictures.”
+• “For a timeless classic, they get old a bit too fast which hurts replayability, and I frankly don't see myself grinding it long enough to unlock all the pictures in the gallery.”

 • “Custom songs would breathe so much life into it and massively increase replay value.”